Some bounds for the annihilators of local cohomology and Ext modules: Bounds for the annihilators of Ext-modules

-Let $R$ be a local ring.
-A non-zero finitely generated $R$-module $G$ is said to be Gorenstein if $\depth_RG=\id_RG$.
-Assume $G$ is a Gorenstein $R$-module.
-Since $\id_RG=\depth_RG<\infty$, by Bass' conjecture which is now a theorem (see \cite[Corollary 9.6.2 and Remark 9.6.4]{bh}), $R$ is a Cohen-Macaulay ring.
-Hence $\depth_RG=\id_RG=\depth_RR=\dim_RR$.
-Also, since $\depth_RG\leq\dim_RG\leq\dim_RR$, we have More generally, if $R$ is not necessarily local, a non-zero finitely generated $R$-module $G$ is said to be Gorenstein if $G_\fp$ is a Gorenstein $R_\fp$-module for all $\fp\in\supp_R(G)$.
-Note that this definition of Gorenstein module coincides with that of Sharp; see \cite[Theorem 3.11 and corollary 3.7]{s}.
+Let $(R, \fm)$ be a local ring.
+A non-zero finitely generated $R$-module $G$ is said to be Gorenstein if (so $R$ is Cohen-Macaulay) or equivalently $\ext iR{R/\fm}G$ is non-zero only at $i=\dim_R(G)$; see \cite[Theorem 3.11]{s}.
+More generally, if $R$ is not necessarily local, a non-zero finitely generated $R$-module $G$ is said to be Gorenstein if $G_\fp$ is a Gorenstein $R_\fp$-module for all $\fp\in\supp_R(G)$; see \cite[corollary 3.7]{s}.
 When $(R, \fm)$ is a complete local ring, then Gorenstein modules under isomorphism are the non-empty finite direct sums of the canonical module \cite[Corollary 2.7]{s2}.